grafana/loki/docs/sources/clients/promtail/stages/template.md

     template: '{{ Hash .Value "salt" }}'
 ```

 Alternatively, you can use `Sha2Hash` for calculating the Sha2_256 of the string.
+Sha2_256 is faster and requires less CPU than Sha3_256, however it is less secure.

+We recommend using `Hash` as it has a stronger hashing algorithm which we plan to keep strong over time without requiring client config changes.

 ```yaml
 - template: